Civil/Structural Engineer, LEED AP BD+C, O+M

 Design Alaska Inc.

+Lyle holds a B.S. in Civil Engineering from the University of Alaska Fairbanks and a B.S. in Biopsychology from the University of Michigan.
 Before becoming an engineer, Lyle was a journeyman carpenter working on commercial and residential projects in Fairbanks, Alaska.
 His experience with the construction process has given him a unique insight into the role that proper detailing and construction technique has on building performance in the subarctic.
 In 1995, Lyle worked on one of the first Cob homes at the famous Cob Cottage in Coquille, Oregon.